morelir/Electronic-Store/README.md

 <p align="center">🎉 The app is live, try it <a href="https://test-9b5eb.web.app/" target="_blank">here</a>. </p>

 ## ***About***
 An Online Store that demonstrates the selling of consumer electronic products.
+The app uses React, Node.js, Express and MongoDB to create a Full Stack Web Application.
 Including Authentications, Rest API, File Uploading, and Data-Base maintenance, with responsive and interactive design.

 ## ***Desktop Screenshots***